The Ultimate Carry On Packing List

 For your own convenience, print out the details of your transportation from the airport to your accommodations (if you’ve booked anything), the address of where you’re staying (for customs forms and taxi drivers), and confirmation of your visa on arrival (if applicable).

-I like to save all of these details in TripIt for my own reference and convenience.
-However, paper copies are better for border crossings and for when you don’t have WiFi access or a local SIM card.
+I like to save all of this information in TripIt for my own reference and convenience.
+However, paper copies are better for border crossings and for when you don’t have internet access or a local SIM card.

 If your passport is stolen, you’ll have an easier time getting another one if you have a copy of the information page from your original.
 If your wallet is stolen, you can reference the copies of your cards to find the phone numbers to call to cancel your cards.
 You should also send a paper or virtual copy of these documents to a trusted friend or family member in case of emergency.